brian-nunes/ETHSamba23/README.md

  # Client side

- - After cloning the repo you just gotta `yarn` and `yarn start` and it's gonna be up at localhost:8000
+ - After cloning the repo you just gotta `yarn` and `yarn start`  on the client-snap folder, and it's gonna be up at localhost:8000

  - Connect to your wallet through the connect button